 After the weekly weigh-in and awards ceremony, all the teams either took part in a fun cycling-related challenge, such as a slow race, or listened to a motivational speaker.
 We finished up the evening with a group ride (no-drop policy in effect).

-At the end of this past summer’s Challenge, the Club gave out an award for the biggest cumulative team weight loss, as well as for the biggest weight loss by an individual.
+At the end of this past summer’s Challenge, the club gave out an award for the biggest cumulative team weight loss, as well as for the biggest weight loss by an individual.

-2014’s grand prize winner, Lisa Klever, lost 16% of her body weight during the Challenge.
+One year’s grand prize winner, Lisa Klever, lost 16% of her body weight during the Challenge.
 After the program ended, Lisa continued to lose weight and has now lost 69 pounds!
 Here are before and after pictures of her.

-We continue to tweak the Challenge from year to year.
-For example, following the incredible success of the 2013 season, Georgie sent out a survey to the POTP participants and asked them how much they spent on bikes and accessories as a result of them joining the POTP challenge.
+We continue to tweak the challenge from year to year.
+For example, following the incredible success of the original 2013 season, Georgie sent out a survey to the POTP participants and asked them how much they spent on bikes and accessories as a result of them joining the POTP challenge.
 The results were astounding; participants spent $60,000 on equipment during the season!

 So Georgie went around to the local bike shops and shared that statistic with them and asked them to contribute prizes to the 2014 challenge.
 She successfully obtained a bike rack, a new Trek bike and lots of other accessories as donations for prizes.
 Lisa won the bike as the grand prize.

 Great Way for a Cycling Club to Generate Interest and Enthusiasm